 If you’ve looked around on the internet, you have probably already read some about the classes at Master’s.
 There is a new class each week.
-Classes begin on Monday and run from 6:00 to 9:00 ever evening and from 8:30-12:30 on Saturdays.
+Classes begin on Monday and run from 6:00 to 9:30 every evening.
 On Saturday there is also a Chapel service and ministry time.
-I am in many ministries, print shop, Sunday school, graphic design, compassion ministry, choir, etc., but there is also Bus, nursery, classroom helpers, grading mail-in Bible studies and more.
+When I attended, I was in many ministries, print shop, Sunday school, graphic design, compassion ministry, choir, etc., but there is also Bus, nursery, classroom helpers, grading mail-in Bible studies and more.

 The classes themselves are enthralling.
 Some classes have a quiz at the beginning of each day, (Hi there, Bro.
 Venem!)
 Others have a requirement to turn in an edited and formatted copy of notes to be graded, Some have essays or term papers.
 All classes have a requirement to do something to pass, so if you plan on attending, plan to dig in to the word of God and study!

-Some classes will be done differently this coming school year I am sure, and some years different teachers teach the same class, but some of my favorite classes have been “New Evangelicalism”(a class warning about it) with Don Jasmin, the printer of the Fundamentalist digest, “Evangelism” with Evangelist Larry Clayton, a preacher for 50+ years who has helped churches start churches 100+ times.
+Some of my favorite classes have been “New Evangelicalism”(a class warning about it) with Don Jasmin, the printer of the Fundamentalist digest, “Evangelism” with Evangelist Larry Clayton, a preacher for 50+ years who has helped churches start churches 100+ times.
 All of Academic Dean Bob Venem’s classes are outstanding, and I feel like I carry away a lot of knowledge, but also good ministry advice and wisdom when I complete the class.
 Junior year classes I have enjoyed the most were “American Baptist history” and “Comparative Theology”, both taught by Evangelist Ted Alexander.
 In my Senior year, Deputation and Church Planting with Pastor Austin Wartner was one of my favorites.

 One of the great blessings of Master’s Baptist College is that it is a ministry of the Fargo Baptist Church.
 Not only does the college teach the importance of ministries being part of a local church, but they practice what they preach by having the College as their own ministry.
 As outlined above in the classes section, the College does require that each student work in a church ministry.
 Not only this, there is a requirement that each week the student also go on a visitation ministry, whether it me new residents, bus visitation, follow-up, what have you.
 There are four required church services a week, and there are lots of other activities to be a part of in the church.
 Some are just for college students, there are monthly activities for those in the College and Career class, like outdoor fun, or trips to Thunder road.
 If a student is good at singing, they are encouraged to join the Church Choir, as well as the College Choir, and there are more opportunities to be involved for those who are enthusiastic about being in the will of God!
 Many students are involved in the addictions ministry, Reformers Unanimous.
 Other ministries are radio editing, nursing home, bus ministry, print shop, and church housekeeping.